Online

 MSN-NL Curriculum Overview

-MSN-NL is a 36-unit program offered for nursing leaders of all levels who seek to take on greater influence and responsibility in the field.
+MSN-NL is a 36-unit program designed for nursing leaders of all levels who seek to take on greater influence and responsibility in the field.
 Graduates can apply the skills gained in this program across healthcare systems, hospitals, community agencies, and healthcare-related organizations.

-The course of study includes four clinical practicums, where students set SMART goals and receive mentorship from preceptors in various nursing leadership roles across diverse clinical settings.
+The course of study includes four clinical practicums, where students set SMART goals and receive mentorship from preceptors in various nursing leadership roles across clinical settings.

 In their final semester, students complete a capstone clinical practicum as part of a systems-based practice course, integrating all competency-based learning from the program.